ed-mare/json_api_server/README.md

 Sometimes only part of document is needed, i.e., when embedding one serializer in another.
 `as_json` takes an optional hash argument which determines which parts of the document to return.
-These options can also be set in SimpleJsonApi::BaseSerializer#as_json_options.
+These options can also be set in JsonApiServer::BaseSerializer#as_json_options.

 ```ruby
 serializer.as_json(include: [:data]) # => { data: {...} }